oracle/oracle-database-operator/docs/sidb/README.md

     ```

 **NOTE:**
-- For ease of use, the storage class **oci-bv** is specified in the [singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml).
+- For ease of use, the storage class **oci-bv** is specified in the **[singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml)**.
 This storage class facilitates dynamic provisioning of the OCI block volumes on the Oracle OKE for persistent storage of the database.
 For other cloud providers, you can similarly use their dynamic provisioning storage class.
 - Supports Oracle Database Enterprise Edition (19.3.0), and later releases.

 ### Provisioning a new XE database
-To provision new Oracle Database Express Edition (XE) database, use the sample **[config/samples/sidb/singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml)** file.
+To provision new Oracle Database Express Edition (XE) database, use the template **[config/samples/sidb/singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml)** file.
 For example:

       kubectl apply -f singleinstancedatabase_express.yaml